15IPS Assembly Guide

 Install the ceramic bypassing capacitors and the red film film capacitors.
 Bend the leads, solder and trim.

 Finally, insert the IC into the socket.
 The IC's orientation is indicated by a circle next to pin one.
 Insert the IC with the circle facing the notch in the socket and PCB legend.
-Note that as of 2016, the 2068D has been replaced by the MC33072.
+Depending on when you purchased your 15IPS, the dual opamp may be labeled "2068D," "MC33072," or "NE5532P."

 Colour completed!
 Could it really have been that easy?
 If you find that your 15IPS doesn't work, contact us and we'll help you sort it out: Support Center